Chicken Brine Recipe

 Before and after roasting brined chicken

 Remove the baked brined chicken from the oven.
 Allow it to rest for 10- 15 minutes for all the juices to settle and redistribute.
-Then, carve (more tips here) and enjoy!
+Then, carve (more tips on my post whole roast chicken) and enjoy!

 Check out my air fryer whole chicken post for my top serving recommendations.
 I’m a big fan of chicken with mashed potato or potatoes au gratin, roasted veggies, and gravy!